bimdata/javascript-api-client/docs/CollaborationApi.md

   'fileName': "fileName_example", // String | Full name of the file 'description': "description_example", // String | Description of the file
   'size': 56, // Number | Size of the file.
+  'modelSource': "modelSource_example", // String | Define the model.source field if the upload is a Model (IFC, PDF, DWG...)
-  'ifcSource': "ifcSource_example" // String | Define the ifc.source field if the upload is an IFC };
+  'ifcSource': "ifcSource_example" // String | DEPRECATED: Use 'model_source' instead.
+Define the model.source field if the upload is a Model (IFC, PDF, DWG...)
+};
 apiInstance.createDocument(cloudPk, projectPk, name, file, opts).then((data) => {
   console.log('API called successfully.
 Returned data: ' + data);